 When one or more S-NSSAI(s) are associated with NSAG(s), the UE may perform Network Slice based cell reselection and Random Access as described in TS 38.300 [27], TS 38.304 [50], TS 38.331 [28], TS 38.321 [143] and TS 24.501 [47].

 When providing NSAG Information to the UE, the AMF shall also provide the NSAG priority information for the NSAGs provided in the NSAG Information.
 The AMF determines the NSAG priority information based on configured local policy of the serving PLMN or SNPN.
+The NSAG priority information defines the relative importance of NSAG, and the range of NSAG priority value is 1 to 32 with 1 as the highest priority.

 NOTE 1: How the AMF assigns the NSAG priority information per UE is not specified but AMF can take into account information like e.g. UE MM capabilities, Subscribed S-NSSAIs and HPLMN.